At a glance

-The image above is a rescue cat who has clearly had an ear hematoma at some point in her past.
-Note the flattened and distorted appearance to her ear.
+The image above is a rescue cat who has had an ear hematoma at some point in her past.
+Note the flattened and distorted appearance to her pinna.

 Waiting for the body to reabsorb the blood can take weeks, and as ear hematomas are so painful, it prolongs the suffering of your cat.
 Also, as the perichondrium has separated from the underlying cartilage, it is no longer receiving a blood supply, which can cause it to die.
 When this occurs, fibrous tissue develops over the tissue causing disfigurement known as ‘cauliflower ear’.
 This highlights the importance of veterinary attention if your cat develops an ear hematoma.